Tuition and Financial Aid

 Federal Work-Study Program

 Federal Work-Study employment is available to students on the basis of demonstrated financial need and is counted as a form of need-based financial aid.
-Funds from this program are received as a result of working part-time at a position either on- or off-campus.
+Student employees are paid as a result of working part-time in a position either on- or off-campus.
 The wages of students participating in this program are subsidized with federal funds, making it easier to find a part-time job.
-The student is paid directly.
 Students completing a FAFSA will automatically be considered for this program.
 Awards are based on availability of funds and the student's financial need.

-The rate of compensation depends on the type of job, qualifications, and classification.
+The hourly pay rate depends on the type of job, qualifications, and classification.
 The number of hours and work schedule will vary depending on the position.
 For information on job availability, students who have been awarded Federal-Work Study as part of their financial aid package should contact the Career Center at 972-883-2943 or go to their website at http://www.utdallas.edu/cometcareers to access the CometCareers system.

 Other On-Campus Employment

 Various programs and schools of the University employ students in positions that are not Federal Work-Study positions and are not based on need.
 In accordance with appropriate guidelines, pay scales depend on the type of job, qualifications, and classification.
 Students interested in these positions should contact the Career Center at 972-883-2943 or go online at http://www.utdallas.edu/career to access the CometCareers system.